 Dusky Cranes Bill or Morning Widow

-germination is spread out over a number of months.
+Native to Europe and Western Russia.
+Lightly cover seeds with soil and use F45, germination is spread out over a number of months.
 Slow and erratic keep for two years.